jylisadoney/intro-excel/6-tips.md

 Let’s say we want to separate our employee’s first names from their last names in the `Salesperson` column.

-To do this, navigate to the `Tricks` sheet in our workbook
+To do this, navigate to the `Tricks` sheet in our workbook.

 Our first step is to insert a new column to the left of `Sales Q1`
 * Left click on `Column C`